AdobeDocs/experience-platform.de-DE/help/sources/tutorials/ui/create/advertising/ads.md

 # Create a [!DNL Google AdWords] source connector in the UI

 >[!NOTE]
 >Der [!DNL Google AdWords] Anschluss befindet sich in der Betaphase.
-Weitere Informationen zur Verwendung von Beta-gekennzeichneten Connectors finden Sie in der Übersicht [zu den](../../../../home.md#terms-and-conditions) Quellen.
+See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.

-Quellschnittstellen in Adobe Experience Platform bieten die Möglichkeit, extern beschaffte Daten planmäßig zu erfassen.
-Dieses Lernprogramm enthält Schritte zum Erstellen eines [!DNL Google AdWords] Quell-Connectors mithilfe der [!DNL Platform] Benutzeroberfläche.
+Source connectors in Adobe Experience Platform provide the ability to ingest externally sourced data on a scheduled basis.
+This tutorial provides steps for creating a [!DNL Google AdWords] source connector using the [!DNL Platform] user interface.

 ## Erste Schritte